Interactive map for AtlantECO project

 studies[:5]

-type id attributes.samples-count attributes.accession attributes.bioproject attributes.is-private attributes.secondary-accession attributes.centre-name attributes.study-abstract attributes.study-name attributes.data-origination attributes.last-update relationships.biomes.data
+type id attributes.samples-count attributes.accession attributes.bioproject attributes.is-private attributes.last-update attributes.secondary-accession attributes.centre-name attributes.study-abstract attributes.study-name attributes.data-origination relationships.biomes.data

 Show the studies’ samples on a map